 It is a cherished tradition in Williamsburg, Virginia.
 Every year on the day after Thanksgiving, residents, and visitors alike gather around a giant bonfire to watch as the yule log is burned.
 The event is free and open to the public, and everyone is welcome to join in the fun.

 There’s something special about gathering around a fire and watching the flames dance.
 It’s a time to reflect on the past year and give thanks for all that we have.
 The Yule Log Celebration is a wonderful way to start off the holiday season.
-So come on out and join the fun!

 There are plenty of things to do in Williamsburg at Christmas, including shopping, attending parades exploring world-famous Colonial Williamsburg.
-If you’re looking for something truly unique, though, be sure to check out the Jamestown Settlement and American Revolution Museum at Yorktown.
+If you are looking for something truly unique, though, be sure to check out the Jamestown Settlement and American Revolution Museum at Yorktown.
 These two museums offer a rare look into how Christmas was celebrated in 17th and 18th century Virginia.